Levee Challenge 2021-2022

 Climate change affects 2 Seas Region

 Climate change has been affecting countries in the 2 Seas Region (Belgium, the Netherlands, United Kingdom and France) more severely than expected.
 The frequency and intensity of extreme weather conditions that induce storm-surges along the coast and river discharges that threaten the integrity of flood defences is increasing.
 Humans have attempted to conquer the problems of changing water levels for thousands of years.
-One of the oldest weapons they’ve wielded against the rivers and oceans is the levee, also known as a dike.
+One of the oldest weapons they’ve wielded against the rivers and oceans is the levee, also known as a dyke.

 Levee as flood defence

 A levee is simply a man-made embankment built to keep a river from overflowing its banks or to prevent ocean waves from washing into undesired areas.
 But are these flood defences safe enough?
-In the past, levees failed due to insufficient planning, riskier designs, poor maintenance or insufficient funds.
-Nowadays, most of the levee systems rely on the understanding that levees require regular maintenance, constant monitoring and a long-term appreciation for how rivers, oceans and storms behave.
+In the past, levees failed due to insufficient planning, riskier designs, poor maintenance, or insufficient funds.
+Nowadays, most of the levee systems rely on the understanding that levees require regular maintenance, constant monitoring, and a long-term appreciation for how rivers, oceans and storms behave.
 When these are in place, communities can thrive safely alongside the beauty and convenience of coastal and riverside areas.